workarea-commerce/workarea/docs/source/articles/fulfillment-skus.html.md

 Creating a new fulfillment policy requires two steps -- the creation of the policy class and updating the configuration.

-A policy class should inherit from `Workarea::Fulfillment::Polciies::Base` and define a `#process` method.
+A policy class should inherit from `Workarea::Fulfillment::Policies::Base` and define a `#process` method.

 ```ruby
 module Workarea